AttackPattern/CSharpAnalytics/README.md

 **Why add metrics to your app?**

-Metrics let you see what's actually happening with your app in the real word.
+Metrics let you see what's actually happening with your app in the real world.
 Crash rates, performance data, feature usage content popularity let you find out what is important to your users and where to spend your effort.

 **Why use Google Analytics?**